 For vegans and ovo-vegetarians, include fortified food sources of vitamin B12 such as fortified soymilks or cereals, or include a daily supplement.

 Include a vitamin D supplement if sunlight exposure is low and a calcium supplement if diet is inadequate or needs are increased.

 Have regular checks for iron levels especially if you are a teenager, menstruating female, pregnant or elderly.

 Combining plant protein sources

-Vegans, and especially children, must be sure to consume adequate calories and protein.
-Animal foods, including eggs and dairy, provide all eight of the essential amino acids and constitute a “complete” or “primary” protein.
-Plant foods are “incomplete” or “secondary” proteins and contain fewer amino acids than animal foods.
+Vegans, and especially children, must be sure to consume adequate nutrients and especially protein.
+It is the animal foods, including eggs and dairy that provide all eight of the essential amino acids and constitute a “complete” protein.
+Plant foods are “incomplete” proteins and contain fewer amino acids than animal foods.
 Plant-based diets can provide adequate amounts of amino acids but only when a varied diet is eaten on a daily basis.
 The mixture of proteins from grains, legumes, seeds, nuts and vegetables provide a complement of amino acids so that deficits in one food are made up by another.
 Not all types of plant foods need to be eaten at the same meal, since the amino acids are combined in the body’s protein pool.
 To gain the greatest use of all the amino acids, it’s best to consume complementary proteins within three to four hours.
 The following combinations are strongly advised:

 Grains with legumes – Basmati rice with Lentil Dahl

 Grains with eggs or dairy – Wholemeal toast with poached egg